Radhika980/Sampling_Assignment/README.md

 ![image](https://user-images.githubusercontent.com/73791285/219968793-e37dc031-6c67-4b5e-9edd-225063abde78.png)

 After applying the TOPSIS method to evaluate the performance of different machine learning models, we have identified the best performing model as the "Random Forest" algorithm.
-The TOPSIS method helped us to select the most appropriate model based on multiple criteria or performance metrics, such as accuracy, precision, recall, and F1-score.
+The TOPSIS method helped us to select the most appropriate model based on different sampling techniques.

 ![WhatsApp Image 2023-02-20 at 12 30 40 AM](https://user-images.githubusercontent.com/73791285/219969335-520f044c-4505-4adb-a7d7-934aeb3c8a59.jpeg)